-Workspaces can group tabs in the browser window according to a particular parameter (like- home,work, gaming etc.).
-The most crucial thing about this feature is that you neither have to close the browser window nor to open a new window, you can just switch between them seamlessly with just an one click on the side bar.
+Workspaces can group tabs in the browser window according to a particular parameter (like- home, work, gaming, etc.).
+The most crucial thing about this feature is that you neither have to close the browser window nor to open a new window, you can just switch between them seamlessly with just one click on the sidebar.

 Setting up Workspaces Tab in Opera Browser-

-1. After opening Opera browser, click on the three dot menu on the bottom left corner of Opera browser window.
+1. After opening the Opera browser, click on the three-dot menu on the bottom left corner of the Opera browser window.

 Sidebar Setup panel will expand from the left side of the browser window.

-2. In Sidebar Setup panel, make sure “Workspaces” function is toggled to the right direction.
+2. In the Sidebar Setup panel, make sure the “Workspaces” function is toggled in the right direction.

 3. Now, you will notice two default Workspaces are already present there.

-4. If you want to remove them you can click on three dot menu of the Workspace and then click on “Remove” to remove the Workspace.
+4. If you want to remove them you can click on the three-dot menu of the Workspace and then click on “Remove” to remove the Workspace.

-5. In order to add a new Workspace on your computer, click on “Add more” in the same window.
+5. To add a new Workspace on your computer, click on “Add more” in the same window.

-6. In the panel which will be opened, choose an icon for your Workspace (according to the theme), and then give a name to your Workspaces.
+6. In the panel which will be opened, choose an icon for your Workspace (according to the theme), and then give a name to your Workspace.